TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Implemented the reactive plot;

-Connected the dataset to the server;
+Connected the dataset to the server.